simvue-io/docs/docs/tutorial/tracking-and-monitoring.md

 You should be able to see that the random number generated has a direct effect on the value of the mean - if the random number generated at any given time is below the mean, then the mean is dragged downwards, and if the random number is above the mean then the mean is pushed upwards.

 ### Resource Usage Metrics
 Resource usage metrics are collected automatically from the Python client, and displayed under the `Resources` tab of the run in the UI.
-So far we have not been able to see them, since they are collected every thirty seconds be default, and our program has only ran for 10 seconds at a time.
+So far we have not been able to see them, since they are collected every thirty seconds be default, and our program has only run for 10 seconds at a time.
 To fix this, we will update our run config to sample the resource metrics every 10 seconds using the `resources_metrics_interval` argument, and we will increase our number of iterations in the loop to 30:

 ```  py
 import random